From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Geometric Preliminaries

-The problem of isometric embedding is as follows (see Han--Hong \cite{hh} for a thorough introduction): given a Riemannian manifold $(M,g)$; find an isometric embedding $y$ as above.
-It amounts to solve for the extrinsic geometry (in contrast to the intrinsic geometry, namely the geometric quantities determined by $g$).
-For the case of $\dim M=2$, $y: M \map \R^3$, the extrinsic geometry is completely characterized by the {\em second fundamental form} $\{H_{ij}:1\leq i,j\leq 2\}$:
+Isometric embeddings has been a central topic in the development of differential geometry and nonlinear analysis $\&$ PDE.
+See Han--Hong \cite{hh} for a thorough introduction.
+One crucial problem is concerned with the existence of an isometric embedding: given a Riemannian manifold $(M,g)$, find an isometric embedding ${\bf y}$ as above.
+It amounts to solving for the extrinsic geometry --- in contrast to the intrinsic geometry, namely the geometric quantities determined by $g$.
+In the case that $M$ is 2-dimensional, the extrinsic geometry of ${\bf y}: M \to \R^3$ is completely characterised by the {\em second fundamental form} $H = \left\{H_{ij}:1\leq i,j\leq 2\right\}$: